zippynk/lark/README.md

 Lark's name will be changing soon as it has been discovered there was already a programming language named Lark.
 Go figure.
 Lark is in very heavy development.
 This readme will be updated once Lark is even somewhat usable.
 As of now the very core of the language has been built.
 This is the part that does parsing and can deal with the mutable syntax.
 The current task it to deal with adding the basic language executer on top of which components can be added.

 ## Todo
-- The basic language executer
-- A type system
+- A better type system
+- Fix the naming scheme which doesn't make any sense (rules vs functions?)
 - A better readme :)
+- Finish implementing integers
-- Core types such as strings and integers
+- Other core types such as strings
-- Operators such as integer addition, integer multiplication, string slicing ect.
+- Implements rules/funcs as types/objects

 ## Vision
 The end goal, the vision, of lark is to create a world where lark is the only accepted programming language and is mandatory teaching in all schools.